cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 ### Introduction to Ethereum

 Ethereum is a public, blockchain-based distributed computing platform and operating system with smart contract features.
 Ethereum emerged from a range of proposals rejected by the Bitcoin community.

-Ethereum has a much faster block time, i.e. the time it takes to generate a new block, than Bitcoin (currently around 15s, made practical thanks to its implementation of the GHOST protocol [[1]](http://www.cs.huji.ac.il/~yoni_sompo/pubs/15/inclusive_full.pdf).
-Ethereum implements a variation of Bitcoin's proof-of-work consensus algorithm called Ethash, which is intended to be ASIC-resistant and GPU friendly[[2]](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale).
-Core developers of the Ethereum project are planning to switch to the proof-of-stake consensus algorithm in the future.

-Let us now have a look at the Ethereum protocol to understand how Ethereum is different from Bitcoin.

 Our reference to analyse the Ethereum protocol is the [*Yellow Paper*](http://gavwood.com/paper.pdf) by Gavin Wood.